lammps/lammps/doc/src/dump.rst

            omegax,omegay,omegaz = angular velocity of spherical particle angmomx,angmomy,angmomz = angular momentum of aspherical particle tqx,tqy,tqz = torque on finite-size particles
-           heatflow = flow of heat into particle temperature = temperature of particle
+           heatflow = rate of heat flow into particle temperature = temperature of particle
            c_ID = per-atom vector calculated by a compute with ID c_ID[I] = Ith column of per-atom array calculated by a compute with ID, I can include wildcard (see below)